Chance3009/merit-akademik-automation/README.md

 A web application that automates Merit Akademik entries in the UPM eKolej system.
 Built with Flask and Selenium for efficient batch processing.

+## Download

+Get the latest release from the [Releases tab](https://github.com/yourusername/merit-automation/releases).

+1. Download `MeritAutomation_v1.06.zip`
+2. Extract it
+3. Open and read `README.txt` inside the folder for detailed instructions
+4. Double-click `MeritAkademikAutomation.exe` to start the tool

 ## Project Structure

 ```